 - Promotional Drip Campaigns—This type of drip marketing provides prospects and customers with a series of sales emails that include incentives to convert, such as coupons and special discounts.

 - Top-of-Mind Awareness Drip Campaigns—The purpose of this type of drip marketing is to help keep prospects engaged and thinking about your organization throughout the conversion process.

-- Shopping Cart-Recovery Drip Campaigns—This type of email drip campaign is triggered when a prospective customer puts a product in an online shopping cart but doesn’t make the purchase.
-These types of behavioral emails typically include reminders and, in some cases, additional incentives to help a customer take the actions needed to complete the transaction.
+- Shopping Cart-Recovery Drip Campaigns—This type of email drip campaign is triggered when a prospective customer puts a product in an online shopping cart, but doesn’t complete the purchase.
+These types of behavioral emails typically include reminders and, in some cases, additional incentives to help encourage customers to take the actions needed to complete their transaction.

 What Are the Benefits of Using Email Drip Campaigns?

 More and more marketers today are realizing the myriad benefits of email drip marketing and marketing automation, including being able to:

 - Send the right/relevant information and data at the right time in automated drip emails to effectively move prospects to the next step in the conversion funnel

 - Create and qualify more leads for your organization’s sales team with a sales email sequence

 - Get customers ready for an upcoming event, launch of a new product, or opening of a new store with a series of automated emails

 - Build long-term customer retention and improve lead nurturing